VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_delegate.en.md

 delegate int PerformAction(string, bool);
 ```

+!!! warning "Only basic types int, float, bool, string, and JsVal can be used as arguments"
+    Custom classes and other types cannot be used as arguments.

+    ```
+    // Custom classes cannot be used as arguments
+    // delegate int PerformAction(CustomData);

+    class CustomData{}
+    ```

+!!! warning "Declare and define in the global scope"
+    Delegates must be declared in the global scope.
+    Additionally, delegate type variable definitions must also be in the global scope.

+    ```
+    // Declaration possible in global scope
+    delegate void fCallback();

+    // Definition possible in global scope
+    fCallback SimpleCallback;

+    class SampleClass{
+        // Cannot declare in class scope
+        // delegate void fBoolCallback(bool);

+        // Cannot define in class scope
+        // fCallback MyCallback;
+    }
+    ```

 ## Using a Delegate

 Here is an example of code that registers and invokes a function using a delegate type variable.